Kirikiri Maximum Security Prison

 Kirikiri Maximum Security Prison is a prison west of Apapa, Lagos State, Nigeria.
 It is named after the rural Kirikiri community in which it is situated.
 A part of the Nigerian Correctional Service, its official capacity is 1,056.
 It was first established in 1955.
 Paul Chiama of Leadership wrote that "The mention of Kirikiri first reminds any Nigerian of" this prison.

 As of February 1, 1990 its official capacity was 956 but it actually had 1,645 prisoners.
 A 1995 report by the Immigration and Refugee Board of Canada stated that it was "already infamous" for its overcrowding.
 In March 2018, the United Kingdom announced it would spend $939,000 to build a new 112-bed wing, in order to facilitate the transfer of Nigerian prisoners from the UK.

 Some death row inmates are held at Kirikiri.

+The prison was mentioned in a Law & Order: Special Victims Unit episode: Rituals (Season 5 Episode 14) as the prison where a child slave trader named Martin Bosa was sent to after he was deported/extradited.

 History

 Kirikiri Maximum Security Prison was built in the year 1955 with an initial capacity of 1056 inmates.
 As of February 12, 2018, 69% of the prison's population were inmates awaiting trial according to data from the Nigeria Prisons Service.